-Typically, self-employed people pay quarterly or annually, depending on how your business is structured.
+Typically, self-employed people pay quarterly or annually, depending on how their business is structured.

-The taxes you pay are based on how much you earn, your marital status and the state where you do business.
+The state and federal taxes you pay are based on how much you earn, your marital status and the state where you do business.

 Tax deductions are a way to reduce your taxable income, so you end up paying less in taxes.